NRI GuideUpdated on: 10 March 2026

 Bank Accounts You Can Use Under FEMA

-FEMA permits NRIs to operate only three types of accounts in India.
+Under FEMA guidelines, NRIs can operate only three types of accounts in India.
 Each account has different repatriation rules and tax treatments.

 NRE Account